UnknownAbyss/Boids/README.md

 # Boids
-Everything is here in this folder :D

-Hello everyone!!!

-This is my attemp at making boids based on the wikipedia article https://en.wikipedia.org/wiki/Boids There is a video of the working project in the folder, though its very bad quality.
-Sorry I'm terrible at recording.
+This is my attempt at making boids based on the wikipedia article https://en.wikipedia.org/wiki/Boids

-Hope you have fun with this.
-If you have any suggestions or questions, my discord is UnKnownAbyss#3964
+My version of boids just follow 3 rules:
+- Cohesion
+- Separation
+- Alignment

+There is a poor quality video of the working project in the folder.
+Install pygame before running it